Is it safe to travel to Israel?

 Will I need vaccinations?

-You will enjoy doing a LOT of WALKING in Israel, because with Messianic Journeys you won’t just be seeing the sites through a bus window.
+You will enjoy doing a LOT of very interesting walking in Israel with Messianic Journeys because you won’t just be seeing the sites through a bus window.

-To participate in the tour you must be able to walk independently (without assistance, or the use of a cane, crutch, walker or additional support).
+To participate in the tour you should be able to walk independently (without assistance, or the use of a cane, crutch, walker or additional support), for about a mile.
+The walks are not a mile-foot-race, but often there is lengthy walking within various Biblical sites.
+Be prepared to climb or descend two flights of stairs, as well.

-Israel is a “land of springs flowing in the valleys and hills” and on your journey you will be exploring this beautiful land from Dan to Beer Sheva and you will do a lot of walking up hill and down.
-The walks are not extremely strenuous, but some walking will be over uneven terrain and archaeological areas.
-Even the cities in Israel have a lot of hills, so you will walk up and down.
-Be prepared to climb the two flights of stairs on some of the excavation sites.
+Israel is a “land of springs flowing in the valleys and hills” and on your Messianic Journey you will be exploring this beautiful land from Dan to Beer Sheva.
+You will do a lot of walking up hill and down.
+The walks are not extremely strenuous, but some walking will be over uneven terrain and rocky archaeological areas.
+Even Jerusalem has a lot of hills and steps, so you will walk up and down many ancient stairs on the narrow lanes in the City of the Great King.

 The best way to prepare is to begin walking daily, several weeks before the trip.
 Begin by walking every day, increasing the distance walked, so that by the time you leave for Israel, you can comfortably walk at least one mile and walk up two flights of stairs.
 Wear comfortable, walking shoes, the ones you will be wearing while in Israel as you prepare for the trip.